okuvshynov/vimqq/README.md

 * It will help me write a little bit better code.

 Key features:
 * use both claude/local llama.cpp within same chat session.
-Can pick on multiple bots to pick on based on problem complexity/cost/capabilities/etc. Multi-backend support was implemented to be able to experiment on different local/closed models.
+We can pick most suitable bot based on problem complexity/cost/capabilities/etc. Multi-backend support was implemented to be able to experiment on different local/closed models.
 The idea is to, for example, ask Sonnet 3.5 a question, get some options/alternatives and then continue the conversation with a different bot (maybe haiku, maybe local llama3, etc.).
-We'll see config below having 2 local models and one claude model configured.
+We'll see config below having 2 local models and one claude model set up.
 * streaming response from llama.cpp server and show it in vim right away, token by token.
-This is important for large models running locally - llama3 70B gets ~8 tps on m2 ultra, which is close to typical human reading rate, so we can just read as the reply is getting produced.
+This is important for large models running locally - llama3 70B gets ~8 tps on m2 ultra, which is close to human reading rate, so we can just read as the reply is getting produced and not wait.
-* easily share context based on visual selection in vim.
+* easily include context based on visual selection in vim.
 Be able to select lines, hit a hotkey and ask 'what is it doing?', 'what might be corner cases here?', 'how would you modernize this code?', 'how would you test this code?'.
-* kv cache warmup to save on local prompt processing time.
-We can warmup KV cache for the lengthy multiple-turn chat session or a large code selection before we finished typing the question, thus amortizing the prompt processing cost.
-Hit hotkey, selection/previous messages are already being worked on in parallel while you are typing the question.
+* KV cache warmup to save on local prompt processing time.
+We can warmup KV cache for the lengthy multiple-turn chat session or a large code selection while we are typing the question, thus amortizing the prompt processing cost.

-Claude is stateles and will charge per token in both the input and the output, and each message will send/process all the tokens again as an input, so if you keep chatting you get O(n^2) cost.
-For example, if you send a message with 100 tokens and received an answer with 1000 tokens, and did that 10 times within same chat session, you'll pay `1000 * 10 = 10k` tokens of output and `(55*100 + 45*1000) = ~50k` tokens of input.
-It costs less than a dollar (~$0.30), but it can still add up.
-We can also expect ~5x cost for next opus model likely coming later this year.

 ## requirements

 * Vim 8.2+
 * llama.cpp if planning to use local models
 * anthropic API subscription if planning to use claude family of models
+* curl

 ## Installation